zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusAndGrafana.1.md

 ### Installing Grafana

-Create a file named `grafana-deployment.yaml` with the below contents and apply the spec.
+Create a file named `grafana-deployment.yaml` with the below contents:

 ```text
 kind: ConfigMap